anyproto/docs/basics/space/import-export.md

 <details>
 <summary>I have some other problem with Notion import, or I no longer have access to my Notion workspace</summary>

-If you encounter issues with the Notion import (which works via the Notion API) or you lose access to your Notion workspace, you can export your workspace from Notion as Markdown & CSV files and import them into Anytype using the Markdown import option.
+If you encounter issues with the Notion import (which works via the Notion API) or you lose full access to your Notion workspace, you can export your workspace from Notion as Markdown & CSV files and import them into Anytype using the Markdown import option.
 {% hint style="info" %}
-Markdown Import is More Lossy: Be aware that importing via Markdown & CSV files is more lossy compared to using the Notion API.
+Be aware that importing via Markdown & CSV files is more lossy compared to using the Notion API.
 This is because Notion’s way of linking documents and CSV files may not be fully preserved in the Markdown format, potentially leading to loss of structure or links between documents.
 {% endhint %}

 **Solution:**